XRPL-Commons/core-dev-bootcamp-2025/day-1/material/ledgers.summary.md

 ## https://xrpl.org/docs/concepts/ledgers/ledger-structure

-# XRPL Ledger Structure Documentation Summary
+# XRP Ledger Structure Documentation Summary

 ## Overview
 The XRP Ledger is a blockchain where each block is called a "ledger version" that contains state data, a transaction set, and a header with metadata.
 The consensus protocol builds new validated ledger versions by having validators agree on transactions to apply to the previous ledger, creating an immutable chain of transaction history.